 Dealing With Suicidal Feelings

 Like depression, many millions of people experience suicidal feelings.
 You might feel hopeless, overwhelmed by negative thoughts, desperate, stuck and unable to make changes in your life, or cut off from your body.
+Suicidal feelings have an affect not only on your mental health but your physical health as well.
 Along with these suicidal thoughts, you may also be struggling with depression, self-loathing, or self-harm.
 ‘I know I need help, but I’m not sure how to get it,’ you may be thinking to yourself.

 You might be unable to cope with these thoughts, and feel like carrying on with life is impossible.
 The thoughts can build up over time, or change as time goes on.
 And it’s common for a lot of people to not understand why they feel this way.
 Just remember — there is help out there and you won’t always have these feelings.